What To Do With A Homelab

 There is a large number of services you can self-host, including your own applications that you might be developing. awesome-self-hosted provides a curated list of services that might be of interest to you.

 You could certainly setup and manage your own VPN by using something like OpenVPN, but there is also something else you can try: tailscale.
 It is a very quick way to create fully-encrypted connections between clients.
-And by using its MagicDNS, it is a truly magical solution.
-If one of your nodes has a hostname of
+With its MagicDNS, your can reference the names of machines like

-ssh plex@plex).
-This way you can create a secure tunnel to your homelab from anywhere.
+homer rather than using an IP address.
+By using this mesh-like VPN, you can easily create a secure tunnel to your homelab from anywhere.

 Monitoring can become an important aspect of your homelab after it starts to become something that is relied upon.
 One of the simplest ways to setup some monitoring is using netdata.
 It can be installed on individual containers, VMs, and also a hypervisor (such as Proxmox).
 All of the monitoring works out of the box by detecting disks, memory, network interfaces, etc.